br-automation-com/mappRemoteShell/README.md

 * pip3 install timeloop
 * pip3 install ConfigParser

-Copy the folder \Logical\mappRemoteShell\PythonScript to the target PC
+Copy the folder \Logical\mappRemoteShell\PythonScript to the target PC.
+Change the config.ini file as needed.

 Run the file start.pyw from the PythonScript folder